corda/corda/docs/source/protocol-state-machines.rst

 block the calling thread until the protocol has finished.
 Or we could register a callback on the returned future that will be invoked when it's done, where we could e.g. update a user interface.

-Finally, we define a couple of exceptions, and a class that will be used as a protocol message called ``SellerTradeInfo``.
+Finally, we define a couple of exceptions, and two classes that will be used as a protocol message called ``SellerTradeInfo`` and ``SignaturesFromSeller``.

 Suspendable methods
 -------------------